canonical/real-time-ubuntu-docs/docs/reference/tools-for-easuring-real-time-metrics.rst

 .. code-block:: shell

-    # Allow access to performance monitoring and observability operations
-    $ sudo sysctl -w kernel.perf_event_paranoid=-1

-    $ perf stat dd if=/dev/zero of=/dev/null count=1000000
+    sudo perf stat dd if=/dev/zero of=/dev/null count=1000000

-This command reports performance counter statistics for the execution of ``dd if=/dev/zero of=/dev/null count=1000000``, which reads 1,000,000 null characters from `/dev/zero`_ and writes them to `/dev/null`_.
+With the above command, `perf` reports performance counter statistics for the execution of ``dd if=/dev/zero of=/dev/null count=1000000``, which reads 1 million null characters from `/dev/zero`_ and writes them to `/dev/null`_.

-This specific command can be utilized for measuring latency during disk operations.
+This command can be utilized for measuring latency during disk operations.

 stress-ng
 ---------